bek2518/alx-higher_level_programming/0x11-python-network_1/README.md

-3 | 2-post_email.py | Python script that sends a POST to passed URL with email as parameter 4 | 3-error_code.py | Python script that sends request to URL and Manages HTTPError exception 5 | 4-hbtn_status.py | Fetches intranet status using requests
+3 | 2-post_email.py | Python script that sends a POST to passed URL with email as parameter 4 | 3-error_code.py | Python script that sends request to URL and Manages HTTPError exception 5 | 4-hbtn_status.py | Fetches intranet status using requests 6 | 5-hbtn_header.py | Takes in URL and display value of variable in header using requests